eqasim-org/eqasim-france/docs/population/population_execution.md

 - To make use of the scaling, [download the projection data from INSEE](https://www.insee.fr/fr/statistiques/7747107?sommaire=6652140).
 Download *Les tableaux en Excel* which contain all projection scenarios in Excel format.
 There are various scenarios in Excel format that you can choose from.
 The default is the *Scénario centrale*, the central scenario.
 - Put the downloaded file into `data/projections`, so you will have the file `data/projections/donnees_detaillees_departementales.zip`

-Then, activate the projection procedure by defining the projection year in the configuration:
+Then, activate the projection procedure by defining the projection scenario and year in the configuration:

 ```yaml
 config: